 The nursing application and selection process is a complicated one.
-You are required to complete the Nursing Orientation online at http://www.goldenwestcollege.edu/nursing/orientation before making an appointment with a nursing counselor.
+You are required to complete the Nursing Orientation online before making an appointment with a nursing counselor shown at www.goldenwestcollege.edu/nursing/orientation.

 Please be sure to select the box on the right requesting certification for either the CSU (formerly AA Option II) or IGETC (formerly AA Option III) based on the plan you completed.
 Submit the form to the Admissions and Records office for processing.

 All courses numbered 100 or higher transfer to the CSU system and some also transfer to the UC.
 You can verify this information by looking at our class schedule and/or college catalog, checking the ASSIST website at www.assist.org, or by asking one of our academic counselors.
-You can access the class schedule and catalog by going to our website at www.goldenwestcollege.edu or you can see our counselors in the Counseling Center by making an appointment or during our walk-in hours.
+You can access the class schedule and catalog by going to visiting, www.goldenwestcollege.edu/schedule.html and www.goldenwestcollege.edu/catalog.
+You can also see our counselors in the Counseling Center by making an appointment or during our walk-in hours.

 If you are planning to transfer, then you should be focusing on coursework leading to transfer to the university that you want to attend.
 If you are interested in attending the CSU campus, then you should follow the coursework in General Education - CSU Transfer.

 Requirements for teaching vary greatly depending on what level you want to teach and where you plan to transfer.
-It is important to make an appointment to see a counselor to complete an educational plan early in your education.
-Before you meet with a counselor, please review the powerpoint on becoming a teacher.
-Click here for a presenation on how to become a teacher.
+It is important to make an appointment to see a counselor to complete an educational plan early in your education. www.goldenwestcollege.edu/counseling/pdf/TeachingInfo2011.pdf

 Please refer to the following policies regarding probation and disqualification.
 Also, please be sure your contact information (including mail and phone number) are current with the Admissions and Records office.
 Student notifications of probation and/or disqualification are mailed about four weeks after the end of each regular term.
 A student shall be placed on probation whenever he or she meets one or both of the two conditions listed below: